Moving to Calivigny Island, Grenada

 We asked people in Calivigny Island if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Calivigny Island, is a private island, so it's important to respect the privacy and property of the owners and guests.
 It's considered rude to take photos of people without their permission, especially if they are in private settings.
 Grenadians are generally friendly and welcoming, but they appreciate when visitors show respect for their customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings.
 It's also considered disrespectful to refuse an invitation to join in a local event or celebration.
 Participating in local customs is a way to show respect for the culture.
 Avoid making negative comments about the local food, music, or customs.
 Even if something is not to your liking, it's important to remember that you are a guest in their country.
 Grenadians are proud of their local products, so avoid making comparisons with products from other countries.
 This could be seen as disrespectful.
 Finally, remember to always say "please" and "thank you".
-Grenadians are known for their politeness and they appreciate when visitors show the same courtesy," remarked one expat in Calivigny Island, Grenada.
+Grenadians are known for their politeness and they appreciate when visitors show the same courtesy," explained one expat living in Calivigny Island, Grenada.

 About the Author